rnem/aws/practice-questions/AWS-Certified-Security-Specialty/practice-exam-01.md

     </details>

 25. Incident Response and Security Automation - Miss Garcia needs to automate the process of detecting and responding to security incidents in her AWS environment.
 She wants to use AWS services to automatically remediate security findings as soon as they are detected.
 Which combination of services should she use to achieve this goal?
-    - A) Use Amazon Guard to detect threats, AWS Security Hub to aggregate findings, and AWS Lambda to trigger automatic remediation
+    - A) Use Amazon GuardDuty to detect threats, AWS Security Hub to aggregate findings, and AWS Lambda to trigger automatic remediation
     - B) Configure AWS Config to track configuration changes, use AWS CloudWatch for monitoring, and set up AWS Systems Manager for automated incident response
     - C) Enable AWS WAF to block malicious requests, integrate AWS Shield for DDoS protection, and use CloudTrail for logging incidents
     - D) Set up AWS Firewall Manager for policy enforcement, use AWS IAM for managing access control, and monitor incidents using AWS CloudWatch logs

     <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): A
 		<br><br>
-		Explanation: Amazon Guard provides threat detection for AWS resources by identifying anomalies and potential security threats.
+		Explanation: Amazon GuardDuty provides threat detection for AWS resources by identifying anomalies and potential security threats.
 AWS Security Hub aggregates findings from multiple AWS security services, while AWS Lambda allows you to trigger automated remediation processes when security issues are detected.
 This combination ensures both detection and automated response to security incidents in real time.
-Config, CloudWatch, and Systems Manager provides good monitoring and management capabilities but doesn't fully automate incident response in the same way that Guard and Lambda do.
+Config, CloudWatch, and Systems Manager provides good monitoring and management capabilities but doesn't fully automate incident response in the same way that GuardDuty and Lambda do.
 WAF, Shield, and CloudTrail is useful for protection and logging but it doesn't cover the automated response aspect that Lambda provides.
 Firewall Manager, IAM, and CloudWatch logs focuses on policy enforcement and access control but lacks the automated remediation capabilities that are key to incident response automation.
     </details>

 26. Infrastructure Security - Mr Alvarez's task was securing the network architecture for a critical AWS application.
 He needs to ensure that incoming internet traffic is filtered and that internal services are protected from DDoS attacks.
 Which combination of AWS services should Mr Alvarez use to secure the network and mitigate external threats?
     - A) Use AWS Web Application Firewall (WAF) to block malicious web traffic and AWS Shield to protect against DDoS attacks
     - B) Implement AWS Network Firewall to inspect and filter traffic and use AWS CloudFront to distribute content securely
-    - C) Set up AWS Guard for threat detection and configure VPC peering to ensure secure internal communications between services
+    - C) Set up AWS GuardDuty for threat detection and configure VPC peering to ensure secure internal communications between services
     - D) Enable AWS VPC flow logs to monitor traffic, configure AWS WAF for application layer filtering, and use AWS Identity and Access Management (IAM) for user access control

     <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): A
 		<br><br>
 		Explanation: AWS WAF helps protect applications by filtering malicious web traffic based on rules that you configure to block common threats such as SQL injection and XSS.
 AWS Shield provides DDoS protection at both the network and application layers, ensuring that external attacks including volumetric and application layer attacks are mitigated.
 Network Firewall and CloudFront helps with traffic inspection and content distribution but doesn't provide specific protection against web application attacks or DoS events as effectively as WAF and Shield.
-Guard and VPC peering focuses on threat detection and internal communication security but does not address DDoS or web traffic filtering.
+GuardDuty and VPC peering focuses on threat detection and internal communication security but does not address DDoS or web traffic filtering.
 VPC flow logs, WAF, and IAM helps with monitoring and access control but doesn't provide the same level of DDoS protection as Shield.
     </details>

 27. Compliance and Risk Management - Mr Chang is responsible for ensuring that the company's AWS resources comply with regulatory requirements for data retention and protection.
 He is specifically concerned about the company's need to retain log data for a minimum of seven years to comply with industry regulations.
 What should Mr Chang do to ensure that log data is securely retained and easily accessible for audit purposes?